Mintbase/mintbase-js/packages/sdk/src/updateMetadata/README.md

 export type UpdateMetadataArgs =  {
   //the contractId from which you want to mint, this can be statically defined via the mbjs config file contractAddress?: string;
-  //the ID of the metadata you wish to mint on
+  //the ID of the metadata you wish to update
   metadataId: string;
   //on chain metadata, currently reference and media must be provided unless clearly opted out using the noMedia or noReference args
   //the storage module returns the media hash to be provided to the media key in the metadata object when uploading as well as the referenceId which should be supplied to the reference key.